wangyilun99/amls-20-21-sn-18070991/README.md

 image_0002,jpg is the test image for vgg.py model

-before run the code, it is necessary to install packages eg, keras,numpy,sklearn,matpolotlib,OpenCV,pickle. then use shift+command+e to run code line by line and we can get the results
+Before run the code, it is necessary to install packages eg, keras,numpy,sklearn,matpolotlib,OpenCV,pickle.
+Then use shift+command+e to run code line by line and we can get the results